-Warsaw firmly denies allegations of involvement in an alleged Moscow assassination attempt, calling Russian accusations part of a broader disinformation campaign.
+Warsaw denies allegations of involvement in an alleged Moscow assassination attempt, calling Russian accusations part of a broader disinformation campaign.

 Poland has firmly dismissed Russian allegations linking Polish special services to an alleged assassination attempt on a senior Russian general in Moscow, calling the claims a clear case of state-driven disinformation.
 The rebuttal comes amid heightened tensions and follows a series of accusations circulated by Russian security agencies and echoed across international media, according to reporting by Polish broadcaster RMF24.